TosbackCgusBridge-Bot/CGUs-versions/Paypal/Privacy Policy.md

 Get Started Send money to friends and family.

-It's free to send money to friends and family in the U.S. when you use your bank account or PayPal balance.\*
+It's free to send money to friends and family in the U.S. when you use your bank account or PayPal Cash or PayPal Cash Plus balance.\*

 Send Money Now

-\*Funds go quickly into their PayPal account.
-If they don't have one, they can sign up for free.
+\*If you don't have an account, you can sign up for PayPal for free.
+Must have a PayPal Cash or PayPal Cash Plus account to maintain and use a balance with PayPal.

 You might be surprised with how many online stores accept PayPal.
 Shop 19 million online stores and counting.
 Shop your favorite brands.